-Saying "cheese" today is the usual word to say to show those pearly whites, but it is not the only word that has been used.
+Saying "cheese" today is the usual word to say to show those pearly whites, but it is not the only word that has been used throughout the ages.

 During the Victorian era, etiquette and beauty standards were much different from the way they are today.
 In that period, a small, tightly controlled mouth was considered beautiful.
 Therefore, photographers did not want their subjects to smile.

 When Richard Beard, Britain's first portrait photographer, began taking family portraits, he allegedly encouraged his subjects to say "prunes" to keep them from smiling.
 That way, they would not show their teeth at all.
 Also, since most Victorians had a dental hygiene problem, they were instructed to keep their mouths closed.